5 reasons why your school's digital marketing campaign failedOctober 6, 2020

 Don't stop there, get stuck into the nitty-gritty details by setting SMART (specific, measurable, achievable, realistic, and timely) goals around that objective.
 Think about what it is that you would like to achieve?
 Is your campaign focused on driving more traffic to your school website, boosting enrollment form submissions, or gaining more event registrations?
 Whatever your objective might be, setting a clear objective will not only better guide your decisions throughout the campaign, but it will also make post-campaign reporting a tonne easier!

 Mistake #2.
-You didn't communicate to the right audience
+You didn't communicate to your target audience

 For a marketing campaign to excel, it has to reach the right audience at the right time in the customer journey.
 If your campaign didn't generate the level of engagement that you had anticipated, it might be because you didn't segment your target audience properly.
 A key way to ensure that you're communicating with the right audience is by assigning family personas to your campaign.